pgrunde/CanvasTutorial/README.md

 ## Simple animation

 You can animate canvas elements in a variety of ways- I'm going to show you a simple way involving `setInterval(function, speed)`.
 Every time the function in our setInterval runs we will clear the drawing space, move some coordinates around, and redraw.
-Start by setting all our variables for the line- for now let us draw a vertical line that moves to the right. `dy` sets the rate of change.
+Start by setting all our variables for the line- for now let us draw a vertical line that moves to the right. `dx` sets the rate of change.

 ```
 var canvas = document.getElementById('my-canvas');